 In 2017 Dr Beverley Ronalds wrote:

-'I plan to upload pages on other members of the Brentford clan in the coming months, including one on the Montgomrey family of timber merchants and another on Elizabeth Ronalds, who illustrated her father's book on apples in 1831.'
+In 2018, pages for other members of the Brentford clan were added: Jane Montgomrey, nee Ronalds, who came from a family of timber merchants and Elizabeth (Betsey) Ronalds, who illustrated her father's book on apples in 1831.

 Beverley's website is well-illustrated and the page link above includes a link to a Royal Horticultural Society article (2010) on Hugh Ronalds' book which includes examples of Elizabeth Ronalds' illustrations (pages 46 onwards).
 It includes a list of apple varieties, a joy to read: Irish Peach, Kentish Fillbasket, Cornish Gilliflower, Nonsuch and many more.
 Her website also includes an overview of Sir Francis Ronalds family: 'A Unitarian Family in 19th-Century London'.

 Hugh Ronalds, nurseryman & seedsmanHugh Ronalds the elder (d.
 1788) occurred in rate-books c.
 1754, lived at the Butts by 1760, and was a nurseryman and seedsman in 1786.
 By 1774 he occupied a house adjoining the Vicarage called Lamberts, probably Noy's House, with 2 acres between the church, the Ham, and the Brent, which was the firm's chief nursery in 1841.
 Ronalds occupied Butts closes of 9½ a. between the Butts and Boston Manor Road in 1774, and his firm in 1839 also occupied Isleworth nursery.